 When the roast is cooked, it will be fall apart tender and juicy.
 Seriously, this is the best pot roast.
 And it is completely out-of-this-world delicious!

 I like to add fresh parsley for extra color and flavor.
 You can transfer this flavorful roast and veggies to a serving platter at dinner time and make a savory gravy with the cooking liquid and cornstarch or flour.

 Or, just spoon the juices over the meat and potatoes.
 This is our favorite way to enjoy this classic pot roast.
 Easy peasy!

 Storage and Leftovers

 Store leftover pot roast and vegetables in an airtight container in your refrigerator.
-It will keep well for 3 to 4 days.
+Food should be refrigerated within 2 hours of serving, according to the FDA.
+Leftovers will keep well for 3 to 4 days.
 You can easily skim any excess fat from the top before heating it up!

 For longer storage, store pot roast leftovers in a freezer safe container.
-Both the pot roast and veggies reheat well in the microwave, oven or on the stove.
+Both the pot roast and veggies reheat well in the microwave, in the oven or on the stove.

 You can easily turn leftover roast beef into delicious beef sandwiches or beef tacos!

 Make this perfect pot roast even faster in your oven or electric pressure cooker.
 I make my mom's pot roast in an oven bag using the same basic ingredients.
 It takes about 2 to 3 hours.